Method audit: MoRPh

 Example monitoring questions that this method can inform:

-• What is the quality of river habitats and the processes that support them?
+• What is the quality of river habitats and the processes that support them within a reach of a river?

-• How has weir removal changed the health of this reach of river?
+• How has the removal of a weir or bridge or channel bank reinforcement changed the physical condition of a reach of river?

-• How much have our nature based solutions (wetland creation and riparian habitat management) made a difference in the health of the river and catchment?
+• How much have our nature based solutions (wetland creation and riparian habitat management) made a difference in the condition of the river?

-• Have our NFM measures made a difference to the health of the river?
+• How much have our NFM measures made a difference to the physical character of the river?

 Data System: Cartographer. https://modularriversurvey.org/map/